videosdk-live/videosdk-docs/docs/guide/video-on-demand/features/get-encoding-job-details.md

 # Get Encoding Job Details

-In this guide you will get to know about how to get details of particular encoding job. you just need to paas jobId in path parameter.
+In this guide, you will get to know about how to get details of particular encoding job by passing jobId as path parameter.

-If wish you also see the job details in your dashboard.
+If you wish you will also see the job details in your [dashboard](https://app.videosdk.live/vod/videos).

 ### Path Params